whuu/Sc.SXAColumnSplitterForJSS/README.md

 * Add your renderings to `column` placeholder.

 ## Setup Instructions
 * **Prerequisite:** Follow [SXA Grid System with Sitecore JSS](https://smartsitecore.com/en/sxa-grid-system-with-sitecore-jss-part-1/) to configure grid system for your SXA Site.
-You only need to configure site settings items, changes to components, or pipelines described in this blog are not necessary.
+You only need to configure site settings items and grid system, changes to components, or pipelines described in this blog are not necessary.
+If you synchronized items from this repository, you can inherit your `/sitecore/content/{sxa tenant}/{sxa site}/Settings` from `/templates/Feature/ColumnSplitter/My Site Settings` template and select proper grid system in `Grid Mapping` field (for bootstrap you would need to also update Grid Definition item, more in the [blog](https://smartsitecore.com/en/sxa-grid-system-with-sitecore-jss-part-1/)).

 * Deploy code and pipelines configuration from this repository.
 Sync items serialized with Unicorn.
 Check `Feature.ColumnSplitter.Serialization.config` for serialization project settings.
 * If you don't want to synchronize items, follow the instruction to create new ones: